psu13/mutable-hakyll/posts/ups-and-downs.md

 **Up: The Pittsburgh Holiday Restaurant Tour**

-During our break this year we hit the following places: Legume, Cure, Everyday Noodle, Kaya, the new Chengdu Garden Sichuan place, Thin Man, Penn Avenue Fish and the S&D Polish Deli in the strip.
+During our break this year we hit the following places: Legume, Cure, Everyday Noodle, Kaya, the new Chengdu Gourmet  place, Thin Man, Penn Avenue Fish and the S&D Polish Deli in the strip.
 Missed out on Dish and Grit and Grace and many others.
 It's never been a better time to eat things in Pittsburgh.

 **Down: The Value of Recorded Music**